anam-aj/edx/CS50sql/pset7-project/DESIGN.md

 #### 1. Users

-The `users` table contains the following
+The `users` table contains the following columns

 * `id`: A unique identifier for each user (auto-incremented).
 * `first_name`: User's first name (non-nullable).